tekunotri/sobtf2hud/readme.txt

 INSTALLATION
 ============
-1) Extract the folder into the following directory:
+1) Put the "sobtf2hud-main" folder into the following directory:

     ...\Steam\steamapps\common\team fortress 2\tf\custom

 This will place the modified .res files into their correct directories.

-2) In Team Fortress 2 go to Options>Multiplayer>Advanced and check "Enable Minimal HUD".

-NOT DOING THIS STEP WILL MEAN YOUR HUD MAY NOT LOOK RIGHT.
-IF YOU SET THIS SETTING IN A CUSTOM CONFIGURATION BY ALTERING THE cl_hud_minmode CVAR YOU WILL NEED TO SET THE CVAR TO A VALUE OF 1.

-3) Go play.
+2) Go play.

 NOTE TO NON-16:9 ASPECT RATIO GAMERS